Brexit and your consumer rights

 When you shop online from a business in the EU, you have strong consumer rights under EU consumer protection legislation, including the Consumer Rights Directive (CRD).
 The CRD includes the right, in most cases, to cancel your order within 14 days of delivery.

-- If the business is in an EU member state, including Ireland, then your rights will not change because of Brexit.
+- If the business is in an EU member state, including the Republic of Ireland, then your rights will not change because of Brexit.

 - If the business is outside the EU, the rights you have under the Consumer Rights Directive do not apply.
 EU consumer law may not apply to traders in the UK after the transition period.

 - When buying from a website outside the EU, it is very important to read the terms and conditions on the website and if necessary, ask the following questions: